davidayalas/gspreadsheet-html-timetable/README.md

 ## Prerequisites & requirements

-* A spreadsheet and make it public ("publish to the web" option)
+* A spreadsheet and make it public ("share" options, anyone with the link can read)
 	* Get the id of the spreadsheet from the url (from the sample: _1c_vDuF6yEuLHDKANUk_2drO0HFIgWQRqrWN3GIVGFRg_)

 ![spreadsheet id](samples/images/spreadsheet-url-id.png)

+* Create a new project in https://console.cloud.google.com/
+	* Enable Google Spreadsheet API
+	* In credentials, create an API KEY
+	* Restrict API KEY to Google Sheets

 ## Install & Usage